What Is a Registered Agent? Role, Requirements & How to Choose One

 • Must be available during regular business hours (typically 9:00 AM to 5:00 PM).

-• Can be an individual resident of the state or a business entity authorized to act as a registered agent.
+• Can be an individual resident of the state or a business entity authorized to act in this capacity.

-Failure to maintain a registered agent can lead to serious consequences like state fines, inability to sue or defend your business in court, and eventual dissolution.
+Failure to maintain one can lead to serious consequences like state fines, inability to sue or defend your business in court, and eventual dissolution.

 • You, the business owner, if you meet the state’s residency and availability requirements.